unyt-org/uix/docs/manual/02 Imports.md

 # Cross-Realm Imports

-Modules in the `frontend` directory of an UIX App can use exported values from modules in the `backend` directory, as if they are running on the same device and within the same process.
-This is accomplished via DATEX exchange between the frontend and backend endpoints.
+Modules in the `frontend` directory of a UIX app can use exported values from modules in the `backend` directory, as if they are running on the same device and within the same process.
+This is accomplished with DATEX exchange between the frontend and backend endpoints.

 Modules from the common directory can be imported from both the backend and frontend.
-*The exports from common modules don't share a state between the backend and frontend endpoints, every module is initialized indvidually on each endpoint.*
+*The exports from common modules don't share a state between the backend and frontend endpoints, every module is initialized individually on each endpoint.*

 **Cross-Realm Import Example**: